Lab4US/gpu-short-course/README.md

 This is a repository for the “Digital Signal Processing with GPUs — Introduction to Parallel Programming” short-course.

+Note: this course is still a work-in-progress effort, so in the future we will supplement it with new materials and examples.
+To be informed about any changes in the future, you can press the "Star" and "Watch" buttons, which you can find in the upper right corner.
+Thanks!

 ## Contents
 - slides — decks of slides for the presentation;
 - exercises — Jupyter notebooks with CUDA code examples to run.